 - - Postgraduate Research

-There are approximately 151 different visa categories to for people who want to live in Australia on a temporary and permanent visa.
+There are approximately 151 different visa categories for people who want to live in Australia on a temporary or permanent basis.
 These include:

 - - Child,